 - Locate the PAN application form and duly fill it properly

-- Submit all the required documents with 2 passport size photographs
+- Submit all required documents along with two passport-sized photographs

-- Your PAN card will be dispatched to your registered address within 15 days or according to the applicant’s communication address
+- Your PAN card will be delivered to your registered address within 15 days, or to the applicant’s communication address, whichever is later

 Apply for a PAN Card Offline